Petersburgh, New York

 Petersburgh is a town located in the northeast section of Rensselaer County, New York, United States.
-The population was 1,525 at the 2010 census.
+The population was 1,372 at the 2020 census.
 The town was named after an early settler named Peter Simmons.

 History

 The area was settled around the middle of the 18th century and was part of the Manor of Rensselaerswyck.
 The town was created in 1791 from the Town of Stephentown.
 The size of this town was diminished by the formation of other towns in the county, including the Towns of Berlin and Lansingburgh in 1806, and Grafton and Nassau in 1807.

 The Petersburgh United Methodist Church was listed on the National Register of Historic Places in 2004.

 Geography

 According to the United States Census Bureau, the town has a total area of 41.6 sqmi, all land.
 To the east, the town borders on the states of Massachusetts and Vermont.

-The Taconic Mountains cover a large portion of the town, and the Little Hoosick River joins the Hoosic River in the northern part of the town.
+The Taconic Mountains cover the eastern portion of the town, while the Rensselaer Plateau covers the west.
+The Little Hoosick River joins the Hoosic River in the northern part of the town.